Cafe

 4. Water tank labeling

-How might we communicate the amount of water the user might need for
+How might we communicate the amount of water the user might need for their servings?

 Comfortable and effective